Wildernessdick/Wildernessdick/README.md

 ## About Me

-I am an Information Technology Engineering student at Savonia University of Applied Sciences in Finland.
+I studiet Information Technology Engineering at Savonia University of Applied Sciences in Finland.
 I have been learning to code since January 2021 and have worked on some school projects as well as personal projects and development exercises.
 My skills include C#, HTML, CSS, JavaScript, APIs, and IoT, and I am always open to learning new things;

 ## What Motivates Me